ishwarvenugopal/GCN-ProcessPrediction/README.md

 Different GCN variants can be trained using *GCN_EventPredictor_(Training).ipynb* and *GCN_TimePredictor_(Training).ipynb*, by changing the parameter cell of the corresponding *.ipynb* file.

-* Choose one among the two datasets by commenting out the lines corresponding to the other two datasets
+* Choose one among the two datasets by commenting out the lines corresponding to the other dataset

 * Different variants can be trained by choosing the following combination of parameters: